pandas-dev/pandas/doc/source/getting_started/dsintro.rst

    df - df.iloc[0]

-In the special case of working with time series data, and the DataFrame index also contains dates, the broadcasting will be column-wise:
+In the special case of working with time series data, if the DataFrame index contains dates, the broadcasting will be column-wise:

 .. ipython:: python
    :okwarning: